nes-open-db/nes-open-db/docs/AGREEMENT.md

 5. Signature

-I, the licensor of the above mentioned Software, hereby confirm that I am the legal owner of the Software and that I accept the above stated Agreement between the Licensor and the Licensee.
+I, the Licensor of the above mentioned Software, hereby confirm that I am the legal owner of the Software and that I accept the above stated Agreement between the Licensor and the Licensee.

 Date: [DATE]